The #1 Belief Sabotaging Your Progress with Your Photos:

 It sounds responsible.
 Even noble.
 But in reality, that rule is crushing you.

-The weight of backlog builds until you avoid it altogether.
-And while you’re waiting to “catch up,” your current photos keep piling up too.
+The weight of backlog grows until you start avoiding it altogether.
+And while you’re waiting to “catch up,” your current photos keep piling up, too.

 What It Looks Like